What is meditation anyway? Do we need to be guided?

 Of course, meditation is such a broad concept, that several people can use the word and mean quite different things.
 Meditation might mean trying to empty your mind or to focus on one thing - such as an idea or something like a candle flame.
 It might mean deeply contemplating something, being mindful and aware from moment to moment, or repeating a mantra.
 It might even involve an activity like walking or singing.
 Then there is guided meditation.

-Books may also contain instructions for guided meditation.
-Sometimes, people like to record these for their own use by reading them aloud onto a tape or sound file, but many of them are simple enough to read through and remember how to do, especially if one does them a few times in a row.
+Books may also contain instructions for self-guided meditation.
+Sometimes, people like to record these for their own use by reading them aloud, but many of them are simple enough to read through and remember how to do, especially if you do them a few times in a row.
 I have learned some of my favourite meditations from books.
 Like many things, this may depend on your learning style, but I would say that it's good to have a few meditation techniques that you can draw on, so that you don't always need to rely on an audio device.

-At this point, some of you may be wondering how listening to someone talk can be a form of meditation at all.
-It sounds a bit too easy, like a gimmick, and not at all what you may think of when you think of meditation.
+You may wonder how listening to someone talk can be a form of meditation at all.
+It sounds a bit too easy, like a gimmick.
 There isn't an easy answer to this.
 Many traditional meditation practices involve time spent sitting in silence, or perhaps chanting.
 These are very valid approaches, and useful to many people.
 They can create a great deal of inner peace, mental discipline and order.
 Of course, many of these ways of meditation are taught to newcomers through verbal guidance, until the student is ready to "fly solo."
 The more modern concept of incorporating guided imagery or visualisation can be a little "fluffy" or insubstantial at times, but it still offers many of the benefits of relaxation and mental focus that other forms of meditation do, and has an advantage of being themed to suit the needs of the moment.